After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 When you do eat out, servings can be HUGE.
 Leftovers can be a challenge to store and reheat, so consider sharing meals if you’re traveling with others or sticking with the appetizer or salad menu.

 If I’m cooking my meals, I try to make extra for dinner and plan the next day’s lunch around it.
-For example, if I make chili over the campfire, there will be either chili dogs or a salad with chili for lunch the next day.
+For example, if I make chili over the campfire, the next day we’ll have either chili dogs or a salad with chili.

 24. Stay in hotels with free breakfast